Pyongyang: A Journey in North Korea: Publication

-The English version was translated from the French by Helge Dascher, and published by Canadian publisher Drawn & Quarterly.
+The English version was translated from French by Helge Dascher, and published by Canadian publisher Drawn & Quarterly.
 A new English version with new cover design and introduction by Gore Verbinski has been published.

 Cancelled film

-New Regency was working on a film version of Pyongyang, with Steve Conrad to write the script and Gore Verbinski to direct the film, and to star Steve Carell, but this was cancelled in December 2014 in the wake of threats made by hackers alleged to be tied to North Korea to movie theaters over the film The Interview, which mocks the North Korean government.
-The film started pre-production in October 2014, and at the time of cancellation was still without a title.
+New Regency was working on a film version of Pyongyang, with Steve Conrad to write the script and Gore Verbinski to direct the film, and to star Steve Carell.
+This was cancelled in December 2014 in the wake of response to the film The Interview, when the film's production company was hacked by North Korean operatives and threats were made against cinemas planning to show the film.
+Pre-production had begun in October 2014, and at the time of cancellation was still without a title.
 New Regency revealed that the scheduled distributor, Fox, cancelled their participation in the project after the incidents with The Interview.